Sports Psychology Tip:

 So, I asked my badminton player the one question he WASN'T asking: "What was happening in this match that made you so nervous?"

-Turns out his opponent was a long-time rival.
+It turns out his opponent was a long-time rival.

 That is how he won five months ago.
 But then the inevitable happened.